 - Passports and certified true copies of passports of the two male witnesses;

-- Medical fitness certificate issued at a UAE medical center affiliated with the Ministry of Health;
+- Medical fitness certificate issued at a UAE medical centre affiliated with the Ministry of Health;

-- Blood test undertaken with a medical center;
+- Blood test is undertaken with a medical centre;

 - Sworn affidavit which states that a contracting party is free in undertaking marriage in Sharjah;

 - Former marriage certificate if a contracting party have been annulled or divorced (annulment or divorce papers are also required);